Nigel Hawthorne: Personal life

-An intensely private person, he was annoyed at having been outed as gay in 1995 in the publicity surrounding the Academy Awards, but he did attend the ceremony with his long-time partner Trevor Bentham, and afterward, he spoke openly about being gay in interviews and in his autobiography, Straight Face, which was published posthumously.
+An intensely private person, he was annoyed at having been outed as gay in 1995 in the publicity surrounding the 67th Academy Awards, but attended the ceremony with his long-time partner, Trevor Bentham, and afterwards spoke openly about being gay in interviews and in his autobiography, Straight Face, which was published posthumously.

-They met in 1968 when Bentham was stage-managing the Royal Court Theatre.
-From 1979 until Hawthorne's death in 2001, they lived together in Radwell and then at Thundridge, both in Hertfordshire.
-The two of them became fund raisers for the North Hertfordshire hospice and other local charities.
+Hawthorne met Bentham in 1968 when the latter was stage-managing the Royal Court Theatre.
+From 1979 until Hawthorne's death in 2001 they lived together in Radwell and then at Thundridge, both in Hertfordshire.
+The two of them became fund-raisers for the North Hertfordshire hospice and other local charities.

 Death

 Hawthorne died from a heart attack at his home on 26 December 2001, aged 72.
 He had recently undergone several operations for pancreatic cancer, which he was diagnosed with in mid-2000, but had been discharged from hospital for the Christmas holidays.
-He was survived by Bentham, and his funeral service was held at St Mary's, the Parish Church of Thundridge near Ware, Hertfordshire, following which he was cremated at Stevenage Crematorium.
-His funeral was attended by Derek Fowlds, Maureen Lipman, Charles Dance, Loretta Swit and Frederick Forsyth along with friends and local people.
+He was survived by Bentham, and his funeral service was held at St Mary's, the parish church of Thundridge near Ware, Hertfordshire, following which he was cremated at Stevenage Crematorium.
+His funeral was attended by Derek Fowlds, who had played Bernard in Yes, Minister and Yes, Prime Minister, Maureen Lipman, Charles Dance, Loretta Swit and Frederick Forsyth along with friends and local people.
 The service was led by the Right Reverend Christopher Herbert, the Bishop of St Albans.
 The coffin had a wreath of white lilies and orchids and Bentham was one of the pallbearers.

-On hearing of Hawthorne's death, Alan Bennett described him in his diary: "Courteous, grand, a man of the world and superb at what he did, with his technique never so obvious as to become familiar as, say, Olivier's did or Alec Guinness's."
+On hearing of Hawthorne's death Alan Bennett described him in his diary: "Courteous, grand, a man of the world and superb at what he did, with his technique never so obvious as to become familiar as, say, Olivier's did or Alec Guinness's."

 Honours

-He was appointed a Commander of the Order of the British Empire (CBE) in the 1987 New Years Honours List, and was knighted in the 1999 New Years Honours List.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 1987 New Years Honours List and was knighted in the 1999 New Years Honours List "for services to the Theatre, Film and Television."